CSU IT Department

 While on the grounds, you will have access to a campus-wide wireless network—a wireless network card is essential.
 Nearly all portable electronics—such as laptops, tablets, and “smart” devices—already have wireless capability, so nothing further is required.
 Traditional desktop computers and very old laptops may not have this ability “built-in,” but a wireless card can be purchased at many major retailers or electronics stores.

 Anti-virus software is essential to prevent computer infections and stop the spread of malicious software across the network.
 Much like vaccinations, your antivirus software protects you and others from threats and requires very little effort.
 If you do not already have antivirus software installed, please check the following free products.
 If you prefer a more robust program, please contact the IT Helpdesk for a recommendation.
 Please note that the more protection a program offers, the more it (usually) costs.
 (See Antivirus section above)

 How do I connect to the internet once I am on campus?

-Connecting to the network is as simple as plugging your network cable into the port in your residence hall room or connecting to the wireless network labeled “Student.”
+Connecting to the network is as simple as connecting to the wireless network labeled “Campus.”
 Follow the authentication information on the screen.